On average, handymen charge $40-$90 per hour plus the cost of materials they buy. For small jobs, a handyman might have a minimum charge of $50-$100.

 Because the handyman must come to you to do the work required, excessive travel time, mileage and gas can all affect handyman labor costs.
 If you live in a remote location that is hard to find or is distant from the handyman's other jobs, that can factor into pricing as well.

 Charges for extra distance or travel time can be either a flat fee (e.g., $10) or a per-mile charge for every mile beyond a certain distance from the handyman's usual service area.
 For example, one handyman might charge a travel fee of $10 anytime they drive more than 30 minutes to a customer's house.
 Another handyman might charge 50 cents per mile anytime they drive farther than 25 miles to reach their client's house.
-A handyman should let you know ahead of time if a travel fee will apply to your services.
+A handyman should let you know ahead of time if a travel fee will apply to the total price of your services.

 Often, a handyman will have universal supplies on hand.
 These can include nails, screws, nuts and bolts, and other basic building supplies.
 If your project requires special supplies, many will not bill per hour for shopping time, as long as the supplies are easy to get from a nearby hardware store or other usual sources.
 Be sure to describe your job and the materials needed clearly so the handyman understands the details of the job before arriving at your house.
 If you're not familiar with the job or the parts, send a photo of the project to help the handyman see what will be needed.
 When your project requires additional supplies, the purchase of job materials can be handled in several ways: